My Best Advice for Joyous Solo Travel

 Valuables on the Beach

-What do you do when your travels take you to the beach?
+What do you do when you’re alone in a foreign country and your travels take you to the beach?
 Obviously, leaving your valuables on your towel, even if cunningly covered with a T-shirt, is not wise.

 Connect with Others—Or Not